frontenddogma/web-development-glossary/manuscript/p.md

 Prefetching
 : A technique for speeding up fetch operations by beginning a fetch operation whose result is expected to be needed soon.
 Usually this is before it is known to be needed, so there is a risk of wasting time by prefetching data that will not be used.&nbsp;[†](#w-prefetching)

+Preferred style sheet
+: The preferred style sheet when no alternate style sheet is being selected.
+A style sheet can be marked as preferred by setting the `link` element’s `rel` attribute to “stylesheet” and naming the style sheet with the `title` attribute, as well as by using a `meta` element or setting a particular HTTP header.

 Premature optimization
 : A situation where a programmer lets performance considerations affect the design of a piece of code.
 This can result in a design that is not as clean as it could have been or code that is incorrect, because the code is complicated by the optimization and the programmer is distracted by optimizing.&nbsp;[†](#w-premature-optimization)